Engineering exports achieved its all-time high growth for the second straight fiscal year in 2025-26

 Download PDF

-February-2026 engineering exports hit peak growth for fiscal 2024-2025
+March-2026 engineering exports hit peak growth for fiscal 2024-2025

 Indian engineering exports continued its growth run for the third month in a row to July 2024 albeit a lower 3.66% year-on-year growth as against over 10% in June 2024.
 Cumulative exports during Apr-Jul 2024 also recorded 4.18% growth over the same period last fiscal.
 Share of engineering in overall merchandise exports was at an impressive 26.6% in July 2024 and 25.6% on a cumulative basis.
 Growth in engineering exports in July 2024 was attributed to decent rise in shipments of Electrical machinery, automobile and auto components, construction machineries including the cranes, lifts and winches, etc.